philip-segerfast/Radio-Project/README.md

 5. Navigate to `localhost:3000` using a web browser

 *Please note that this project had a very limited time limit and that there are plenty of bugs.
-Also note that all of the members still are in the learning stage, some more than others, and that everybody has different experience and skill.*
+Also note that all of the members still are in the learning stage, some more than others, and that everybody has (very) different experience and skill.*